What is: Vexille: Isolation

 Synopsis and Context

-Vexille: Isolation is a science fiction anime that stands out for its immersive narrative and stunning visuals.
+Vexille: Isolation is a science fiction anime that stands out for its engaging narrative and stunning visuals.
 Released in 2007, the film is set in a dystopian future where Japan has isolated itself from the rest of the world, adopting a policy of extreme self-sufficiency.
-The story revolves around Vexille, an agent from a security organization who is sent to investigate what is really happening within Japanese borders.
-The plot unfolds amid questions about technology, identity and the consequences of isolation, becoming a reflection of contemporary concerns about globalization and privacy.
+The story revolves around Vexille, an agent of a security organization who is sent to investigate what is really happening within Japan's borders.
+The plot unfolds amid questions about technology, identity, and the consequences of isolation, reflecting contemporary concerns about globalization and privacy.

 Anime Production